ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 The Message Framer object can be added to one or more Preconnections to run on top of transport protocols.
 Multiple Framers may be added to a Preconnection;
-in this case, the Framers operate as a framing stack, i.e. the last one added runs first when framing outbound messages, and last when parsing inbound data.
+in this case, the Framers operate as a framing stack, i.e. the last one added runs first when framing outbound Messages, and last when parsing inbound data.

 The following example adds a basic HTTP Message Framer to a Preconnection: